jranke/mkin/README.md

 [KineticEval](https://github.com/zhenglei-gao/KineticEval), which contains
 a further development of the scripts used for KinGUII, so the different tools will hopefully be able to learn from each other in the future as well.

+Thanks to René Lehmann, formerly working at the Umweltbundesamt, for the nice cooperation cooperation on parameter transformations, especially the isometric log-ratio transformation that is now used for formation fractions in case there are more than two transformation targets.

+Many inspirations for improvements of mkin resulted from doing kinetic evaluations of degradation data for my clients while working at Harlan Laboratories and at Eurofins Regulatory AG, and now as an independent consultant.

+Funding was received from the Umweltbundesamt in the course of the projects

+- Grant Number 112407 (Testing and validation of modelling software as an alternative to ModelMaker 4.0, 2014-2015)
+- Project Number 56703 (Optimization of gmkin for routine use in the Umweltbundesamt, 2015)
+- Project Number 112407 (Testing the feasibility of using an error model according to Rocke and Lorenzato for more realistic parameter estimates in the kinetic evaluation of degradation data, 2018-2019)
+- Project Number 120667 (Development of objective criteria for the evaluation of the visual fit in the kinetic evaluation of degradation data, 2019-2020)
+- Project 146839 (Checking the feasibility of using mixed-effects models for the derivation of kinetic modelling parameters from degradation studies, 2020-2021)

 ## References